 The chief goal of the annually awarded Frank McCourt Prize for Excellence in Teaching is to recognize teachers whose imaginative assignments and techniques have inspired students to become enthusiastic learners.
 A secondary goal is to find and promote ideas and practices that can be adopted by other teachers.

-Bob Felekey is in his 14th year as a Physical Science Teacher in 8th grade at King Philip Middle School in West Hartford.
-He is the Founder of the West Hartford Hiking Club, the KP Science Club and co-founder of the West Hartford Girls Who Code Club.
-He has received fellowships from the Yale-Peabody Museum, 3M TWIST Program, and UCONN School of Engineering DaVinci and Joule Programs.
-He received the CT Science Center Teacher Ambassador Award and is certified in the NGSS Exemplar Program and as an Instructor in Sun Do and “Move, Breathe and Smile.”
-He has received numerous grants ranging from the National Science Foundation, National Park Service, West Hartford Foundation for Public Schools, King Philip PTO and donorschoose.org.
-He has taught in the MIT ZeroRobotics program offered at CCSU and currently teaches at the Florence E. Smith STEM School in the STEAM PM Program.
+Bob Felekey was in his 15th year as a Physical Science Teacher in 8th grade at King Philip Middle School in West Hartford.
+He was the Founder of the West Hartford Hiking Club, the KP Science Club and co-founder of the West Hartford Girls Who Code Club.
+He received fellowships from the Yale-Peabody Museum, 3M TWIST Program, and UCONN School of Engineering DaVinci and Joule Programs.
+He received the CT Science Center Teacher Ambassador Award and was certified in the NGSS Exemplar Program and as an Instructor in Sun Do and “Move, Breathe and Smile.”
+He received numerous grants ranging from the National Science Foundation, National Park Service, West Hartford Foundation for Public Schools, King Philip PTO and donorschoose.org.
+He taught in the MIT ZeroRobotics program offered at CCSU and at the Florence E. Smith STEM School in the STEAM PM Program.
 He was recently honored as the Educator of the Game by the Hartford Yard Goats.
-This summer he has been invited to join an archaeological expedition to Lithuania and the Island of Rhodes in Greece.
-There he will search for additional evidence of the Holocaust and attempt to locate distant relatives.
-Since earning his M.S. in Engineering from Washington University in Saint Louis in 1983, he has learned something new everyday.
+We join Robert Felekey’s students in celebrating his life.